The trading world is full of difficult dynamics that make it one of the most competitive activities on Earth.

 Remember that your profit derives from that percentage of risk that the market maker has calculated for its business — that risk represents the ones who know their craft.
 You may want to be part of that group of traders.

 Being a successful trader firstly means dissociating from all the weaknesses that make an average retail trader.
+This decreases a lot the impact of the market maker’s edge.

 Moreover, the retail trader can recur to three powerful advantages: